-The Company's cash and cash equivalents including restricted cash, accounts receivable, accounts payable, and accrued expenses represent financial instruments.
+The Company's cash and cash equivalents including restricted cash, accounts receivable, accounts payable, accrued expenses and short-term debt represent financial instruments.
 The carrying value of these financial instruments is a reasonable approximation of fair value due to the short-term nature of the instruments.
+The carrying amount of short-term debt at September 30, 2024 approximates fair value because the interest rate approximates the current market interest rate.